anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Reality leaves a lot to the imagination.
+Quote: We all live with the objective of being happy; our lives are all different and yet the same.

-By: John Lennon
+By: Anne Frank